 Elayne Smith

-Elayne Smith, LMFT & Founder of CCHC, Licensed in VA, DC, MD, NY, CT and MA
+Elayne Smith, LMFT & Founder of CCHC, Licensed in VA, DC, NY, CT, and MA

 Issues I work with: Roots and Origins: Family of origin issues, childhood or attachment experiences, relational patterns, family dynamics, strategies of survival, adaptation, and protection, shadow drivers, unmet needs, limiting beliefs, identity formation, self-worth, trauma, and intergenerational healing and cycle breaking.